twop0intfive/gh0stnode-dot-twop0intfive-dot-xyz/README.md

 ## Creating a New Blog Post on gh0stnode.twop0intfive.xyz
 This document outlines the step-by-step process for creating a new blog post on https://gh0stnode.twop0intfive.xyz.
+Its intended audience is myself.

 Follow these instructions carefully to ensure your post is published correctly.